Sea2Data/LandingsXML/README.md

 * The revised format is no longer maintained in this repo, but available from https://www.imr.no/formats/landinger/v2/landingerv2.xsd

 ## Rationale for landinger.xsd ##
 * The format spesification was developed by Edvin and Hans.
 Since the underlying data model is maintained at FDIR and delivered as pipe delimited tabular files (LSS-files), we have attempted to keep all variable names as close to the LSS names as possible.
 Since these are in Norwegian, type names are also made to be in Norwegian.
-The LSS-files also comes with a thorough documentation.
+The LSS-files also comes with a thorough documentation (in Norwegian).
 * Since the format is verbose and the volume of data large, we have tried to facilitate streamed-filtering.
 That is filtering that does not require looking forward or backward from the processed tag.
 This is reflected in the following ways in the data model:
 	* We have added relevant filtering parameters as attributes to each landing line (SeddellinjeType).
 	* We have attempted to group parameters in order to facilitate in stream selection of which fields to include.
 If vessel details are not of interest, they can be excluded by dropping elements sluttseddellinje/fartøy while reading data.